 I am sure everyone is going to vouch that the past year has been extraordinarily hard, frustrating, and challenging.
 COVID-19 has now sustained a whole year.
 This severe pandemic impacted everyone’s physical and mental well-being.
 It has been the worst pandemic in this century and has caused 2.6 Million lives.
-Every one of us been living with a cloud of gloom and distress hanging above our heads.
-All of us have been dealing with a physical, psychological, financial, and social dilemma.
+Every one of us has been living with a cloud of gloom and distress hanging above our heads.
+All of us have been dealing with physical, psychological, financial, and social dilemma.
 COVID-19 vaccination had been perceived as a beacon of hope.
 The real Question stays, will the year 2021 be the last for COVID-19?
 In this article, we will review the past year with COVID-19, how it affected human lives, and what countermeasures can get us through.

 What Do We Know About COVID-19 and Its Origin?